RIDE | Research on Infrastructure in Developing Economies

 RIDE generates policy-relevant, demand-driven evidence on transport systems and the mobilisation of private finance.

-RIDE identifies research demand and faciliates uptake into practise through leveraging expert networks and establishing Communities of Practice.
+RIDE identifies research demand and facilitates uptake into practise through leveraging expert networks and establishing Communities of Practice.

 The Transport Innovation Hub (TIH) provides a platform to test, refine, and scale early-stage transport solutions that address LMIC needs.